 existing courses into HF courses.

-If you have an idea about a new HF course or would like to explore ways to adapt a course into an Honors course or to create an HF Add-on, we encourage you to contact the HF Director, Catherine Golden, or a member of the Honors Council.
+If you have an idea about a new HF course or would like to explore ways to adapt a course into an Honors course or to create an HF Add-on, we encourage you to contact the HF Director, Flagg Taylor, or a member of the Honors Council.

 We can also provide models of existing Honors courses and HF Add-ons for your guidance.